weiwen1998/VBA-Homework/README.md

 #Formulas are set for yearly change and percentage change.

 #The location of the four variables (Ticker, Yearly Change, Percentage Change and Stock Volume) are set in the Summary Table.
+We ensure that the Percentage Change is in a percentage value.

 #The variables are then reset to start the entire loop again.